ltbringer/scala-lessons/Readme.md

 my lesson plan here and eventually manage to be equally productive with newer languages.

 # Lesson plans
+(!) - I might know what this is, hence I might skip code-exercises but need to review for the sake of syntactical details.
+(~) - I have learned the concept in another language, so code-exercises might not be needed.

 ## Scala
 - [ ] Basics
     - [x] Val vs Var